LarsNorlander/dev-diary/swift.md

 ### 10:42 AM

 Finished up the third chapter and read about the Swift Package Manager.
 I did stumble on a few problems on my machine though.
 It might be that there have been some breaking changes made between the publication of the book.

+### 11:01 AM

+Got to setup the basic project and followed some of the modifications for Selfiegram.
+Time to build a very original app.